-Make the starter: Combine 1/3 cup bread flour and 1/2 cup milk in a small saucepan, whisk until smooth.
-Over medium heat, cook until thickened, whisking constantly.
-Transfer to a small bowl and cover with plastic wrap until cool.
+Make Starter: Combine 1/3 cup bread flour, 1/2 cup milk and 1/2 cup water in a small saucepan and whisk until smooth.
+Cook over medium heat until thickened, whisking constantly.
+Transfer to mixing bowl.

-When starter has cooled, combine it with the remaining dough ingredients with the exception of the butter in a stand mixer with the hook attachment.
-Mix on low for 5 minutes.
-Add butter, one tablespoon at a time and mix until a smooth dough is formed – about 10 minutes.
-Transfer to an oiled bowl, cover with plastic wrap and let rise until doubled in size, about an hour.
+Make Dough: Combine starter with milk, eggs, sugar and salt in a stand mixer with dough hook.
+Mix to cool the starter.
+Add flour and yeast and mix for 5 minutes, until a dough has formed.
+Add softened butter, one tablespoon at a time and mix until a smooth dough is formed – about 10 minutes.
+Transfer to an oiled bowl, cover with plastic wrap and let rise until doubled, about an hour.